 First things first: what “things” can be a trade secret?

-Legal Trade Secret Test: What Judges Consider When Determining Whether or Not Something Is A Trade Secret
+Legal Trade Secret Test: What Judges Consider When Determining If Something Is A Trade Secret

 What makes a trade secret a trade secret?
-Though exact parameters vary from jurisdiction to jurisdiction, judges typically consider three legal “tests” when reviewing a case.
+Exact parameters vary from jurisdiction to jurisdiction; but, typically, judges consider three legal tests.

-Whether all elements are met is a very fact intensive inquiry, which can become rather complicated to prove.
+Whether all elements are met is a very fact intensive inquiry, which can be complicated to prove.

 Reverse Engineering & Trade Secret Law: The Ultimate Legal Nuance

-Depending on the situation, reverse engineering may be an acceptable business practice; however, stealing is not.
+Depending on the situation, reverse engineering may be an acceptable business practice; stealing is not.
 Cases become complicated, though, when employees who never signed a proper confidentiality agreement are hired away by competitors.
-In such instances, if you can’t produce a signed non-compete or another type of confidentiality agreement regarding the secret information, then you may be leaving yourself open to a non-actionable trade secret leak.
-In such cases, a misappropriation claim would require showing that the trade secret was still the subject of reasonable protections under the circumstances to prevent unauthorized disclosure, and that the former employee broke protocol, stole, or exceeding his/her authority in acquiring the trade secret.
+In such instances, if you can’t produce a signed non-compete or another type of confidentiality agreement, then you may be leaving yourself open to a non-actionable trade secret leak.

-Of course trade secrets are, by virtue of their definition, not disclosed to the public (or anyone that does not have a bonafide need to know, for that matter); thus, they cannot be verifiably be reverse engineering if they are truly secret.
-This is contrary to patents, which are made public, but cannot be reverse engineering without legal consequences.
-Consequentially, for trade secrets, no one can ever be certain that they have successfully “cracked” (i.e., reversed engineered) another’s trade secret, because absent misappropriation, there is nothing to cross-reference the cracked version to.
-The downside risk, however, is obvious: if someone does crack it, you may have no recourse against a trade secret that is successfully reverse engineered.
+Of course trade secrets are, by virtue of their definition, not disclosed to the public (or anyone that does not have a bonafide need to know).
+This is contrary to patents, which are made public, but cannot be reverse engineered without legal consequences.
+Conversely, one can never be certain that they have successfully “cracked” (i.e., reversed engineered) a trade secret.
+Why?
+Because, absent misappropriation, there is nothing with which to cross-reference the cracked version.
+The downside risk is obvious: if someone cracks a trade secret, you may have no legal recourse.

 How Can A Company Protect Its Trade Secrets?